 Another big thank you goes to Janice Swenson for all her time, effort, and support.
 Janice is a wealth of knowledge and experience.
 Should know ever have a question, Janice will more than likely have the answer with all the caveats.
 If she doesn't have the answer at the moment, you can guarantee that she'll have it soon with more information than you ever needed to know.
 Janice is like google for dog drafting.

-Debby Quigley, Judy Ramsey, Letty Alamia, John O'Niel, Kathleen Conway, Molly McNally and family, Karen Kimborough, Barbara Cecil, Connie and Jon Beauregard, Bill and Jeannette Faure, Shannon Hennigan and Sue Urban, Chris Christensen, Ron and Pam Capelli, Don Beard, Glenda Parks, Ann Logan, Patty Pearce, The Kretchmars, Huck Bothner and Jean Measell, and Michael and Audrey Starns, and Ron Horn for all your support.
+Other thank you to Debby Quigley, Judy Ramsey, Letty Alamia, John O'Niel, Kathleen Conway, Molly McNally and family, Karen Kimborough, Barbara Cecil, Connie and Jon Beauregard, Bill and Jeannette Faure, Shannon Hennigan and Sue Urban, Chris Christensen, Ron and Pam Capelli, Don Beard, Glenda Parks, Ann Logan, Patty Pearce, The Kretchmars, Huck Bothner and Jean Measell, and Michael and Audrey Starns, and Ron Horn for all your support.

 For those who don't know about my professional life, I began graduate school around the same time I got my first Greater Swiss Mountain Dog, Mouse.
 Grad school is supposed to be a time consuming and mentally challenging experience.
 My graduate school experience was all that and more.
 Another special thanks to all those who supported me through dog training and grad school.
 Roman Reign is very thankful for those who provided moral support.